vittal288/reactjs-learnings/INFO.md

 + useEffect(): This can be used with functional or representational component implement,component life cycle hooks
     + We can send HTTP request in this block

-## HOC(Higher Order Component)
+## HOC(Higher Order Component) or React.Fragment
 + If we want to return a multiple Adjecent element from render method and entrire JX code should wrap insude the Aux or HOC component
++ Built in HOC is available from React i.e **React.Fragment**

 --------------------------------------------------------------------------------------